rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And Agrippa said to Paul, In a short time would you persuade me to be a Christian? ^2628

-And Paul said, Whether short or long, I would to God that not only you but also all who hear me this day might become such as I am — except for these chains. ^2629
+And Paul said, Whether short or long, I would to God that not only you but also all who hear me this day might become such as I am--except for these chains. ^2629

 Then the king rose, and the governor and Bernice and those who were sitting with them. ^2630

 And when they had withdrawn, they said to one another, This man is doing nothing to deserve death or imprisonment. ^2631

 And Agrippa said to Festus, This man could have been set free if he had not appealed to Caesar. ^2632

 And when it was decided that we should sail for Italy, they delivered Paul and some other prisoners to a centurion of the Augustan Cohort named Julius. ^2701